What Does Eel Tastes Like? (Updated 2023)

 In Spain, smaller types of eel or baby eels are used to make a dish called angula.
 A serving of this normally costs $100.
 Typically eaten as tapas, the angula dish is comprised of baby eels, olive oil, garlic, and chili pepper.

 In England, eels are consumed in a jellied mixture.
-They are seasoned and boiled until soft and then left to cool, thus achieving the jelly-like consistency.
+They are seasoned and boiled until soft and then left to cool, thus achieving a jelly-like consistency.

 The Bottom Line